-There are occasions when the member of SLT on duty will be called via their walkie talkie to attend a major behaviour incident.
+There are occasions when the member of SLT on duty will be called via their walkie talkie to attend a major behaviour incident to support.
 Examples of isolated, inappropriate incidents where this may happen include unsafe behaviour, swearing or a pupil throwing an item.
 Staff will use their professional judgement and SLT support for such incidents.
-(See Behaviour Blueprint/Graduated response for the process).
+(See Behaviour Blueprint/Graduated response in appendices for more detail on the process).